 Finally, according to the country reports, there is a move in many countries to mainstream provision for children with SEN in both public and private early childhood settings.
 These are important settings where family support and interdisciplinary working will occur more in the future.

-1.4 Progress and main changes relating to interdisciplinary working a) Co-operation with families as the main partners with professionals;
+1.4 Progress and main changes relating to interdisciplinary working

 Early childhood services and provision involve professionals from various disciplines and different backgrounds.
 Three types of recommendations were suggested in 2005 in order to ensure quality teamwork: